JavaScript API reference

 BrevoConversations('setGroupId', groupId)

-Sets agent group ID.
-Chats started with specified group ID will be assigned to this group.
+Sets the agent group ID.
+Chats started with this group ID set are assigned to this group.

-You can find group’s ID on its page in Conversations’ “Groups” settings.
+You can find the group’s ID on its page in Conversations’ “Groups” settings.

-You can also set agent group ID using groupId setting.
+You can also set the agent group ID using the groupId setting.

 restart